matty147/Tic_tac_toe/README.md

 - `static void check(bool test, string msg)` - Ensures that a condition is true.
 - `static Point Input(int minx, int miny, int maxx, int maxy, String prompt, ConsoleColor color)` - Asks the user for a point (two numbers).
 - `static Point PlacePiece(Board board, int player)` -  Asks a player to place a piece on the board
-- `static void AiPlayRandom(Board board, int player)` - The first type of the ai's turn (random strategy)
+- `static void AiPlayRandom(Board board, int player)` - The first type of the AI's turn (random strategy)
-- `static void AiPlayLocal(Board board, int player, Point lastPiecePlayed)` - The second type of the ai's turn (Playing around the other player last piece)
+- `static void AiPlayLocal(Board board, int player, Point lastPiecePlayed)` - The second type of the AI's turn (Playing around the other player last piece)
 - `static void AiPlaySmart(Board board, int player)
 - `enum AiType` - AI strategy to use
-- `static AiType GetAiType()` - Ask player the player what about the ai strategy
+- `static AiType GetAiType()` - Asks the player which AI strategy to use, if any.
 - `static void RestartGame()` - Resets the game
 - `static void Main(string[] args)` - Main game loop